alefore/weblog/ten-years-of-edge.md

 ## What's Next?

-TODO: Flesh these out more.
-This list is very incomplete.
+> He savors a hearty brunch; takes his time.
+>
+> Sitting beside him, feet dangling, roller blades already on, his daughter hums eagerly.

+Who knows where Edge will be in ten years?
+Will I still be extending it?

-The following are some ideas that I'd like to explore in the future:
+The following are some ideas that I'd like to explore:

 * Improve the extension language.
   I'd like to be able to define structures